Skip to content

 Configuring and Running Optimizations#

 The neps.run() function is the core interface for running Hyperparameter and/or architecture search using optimizers in NePS.
+You can find most of the features NePS provides through the API of this function.

 This document breaks down the core arguments that allow users to control the optimization process in NePS.
-Please see the documentation of neps.run() for a full list.

 Required Arguments#

-To operate, NePS requires at minimum the following three arguments neps.run(run_pipeline=..., pipeline_space=..., root_directory=...):
+To operate, NePS requires at minimum the following two arguments neps.run(evaluate_pipeline=..., pipeline_space=...):

 import neps